ColeFrankenhoff/tennis-model/README.md

 Although currently each point is simulated solely based on each player's serve win percentage, The design is very modular and the play_point function can easily be made more sophisticated

+Files
+player: defines a player class, and also has functions for keeping score and adding a point.
+match: defines a class match which contains a player and the score, and also functions for simulating matches
+main: takes keyboard input, simulates a match according to it, and prints output